SNCFdevelopers/ApiSNCF/source/integration.rst

 Stop Schedules
 **************

-This api gives you access to schedules of stops.
-The response is made of an array of stop_schedule, and another one of `note`_.
+This endpoint gives you access to schedules of stop, with a response made of an array of `stop_schedule`_, and another one of `note`_.

 You can access it via that kind of url: `<https://api.sncf.com/v1/{a_path_to_a_resource}/stop_schedules>`_

 Parameters